bionode/bionode-watermill/docs/Task.md

 )
 ```

+## Streamable tasks

-If either (input and output) is
+If either (input or output) is
 not provided, it will be assumed the task is then a *streaming task* - i.e., it
 is a duplex stream with writable and/or readable portions.
-Consider:
+Consider this
+javascript function:

 ```javascript
 const throughCapitalize = through(function (chunk, env, next) {